 - Be a smart traveller.
 Before heading overseas:

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of the Central African Republic for the most up to date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest Embassy or Consulate of the CAR for the most up to date information.
 The Consulate-General of France in Sydney may be able to assist with the issue of visas for the CAR.

 Safety and security